Selective nerve root block is similar in approach to facet joint injections but they address different pathologies.

 Because steroids have anti-inflammatory actions, injections around the nerve root may reduce the inflammation, decreasing or eliminating the pain.

-Basis of selective nerve root block is same as epidural steroid injections.
+The basis of selective nerve root block is the same as epidural steroid injections.
 But whereas epidural is a blanket approach selective nerve root block is a more focused approach.

 They are especially useful when 1 or 2 nerve roots are considered to be the likely cause of the patient’s symptoms.

 Moreover, they are better in relieving irritation of the perineural tissue and the sinuvertebral nerve, which innervates the annulus.

 Nerve root blocks are useful primarily in the following subsets of patients with radiculopathy:

 - Recurrent radiculopathy after discectomy.
 The symptoms are often caused by scar tissue tethering the nerve.

 - 70- 90% of disk herniations resolve spontaneously with, given enough time.

 - The pain is believed to result from an inflammation steroid injections can reduce inflammation and pain in many patients.
 [The pressure on the nerve root by disc per se causes numbness and not pain]